 Let $G$ be a finitely generated group.
-Let $S \subseteq G$ be a finite generating set of $G$ and let $\cay(G,S)$ be the Cayley graph of $G$ with respect to $S$.
-The number of ends of $G$ is defined as the number of ends of $\cay(G,S)$.
-A basic fact in the theory of ends for groups says that the number of ends of $G$ does not depend on the choice of a finite generating set $S$ of $G$, so that it is well-defined, see Corollary 2.3 of \cite{miraftab2018two}.
-We finish this section with the following theorem: \begin{thm}{\rm\cite[Theorem 1.1]{miraftab2018two}} Let~$G$ be a two-ended group with a finite normal subgroup $K$.
-Then the following statements are equivalent: \begin{enumerate}[\rm (i)] \item~$G=A\ast_K B$. \item~$G/K=D_{\infty}$. \end{enumerate} \end{thm}
+Let $S \subseteq G$ be a finite generating set of $G$ and let $\cay(G;S)$ be the Cayley graph of $G$ with respect to $S$.
+The number of ends of $G$ is defined as the number of ends of $\cay(G;S)$.
+A basic fact in the theory of ends for groups states that the number of ends of $G$ does not depend on the choice of a finite generating set $S$ of $G$, so that it is well-defined, see Corollary 2.3 of \cite{miraftab2018two}.